melonproject-archive/documentation/chapters/fund.md

 An integer constant which specifies the decimal precision of a single share.
 The value is set to 18.
 &nbsp;

-`uint constant public INVEST_DELAY = 10 minutes`

-An integer constant which specifies the number of seconds a valid subscription request must be delayed before a subscription is executed.
-&nbsp;

 `uint constant public REQUEST_LIFESPAN = 1 days`

 An integer constant which specifies the time duration where an investment subscription request is live.
 This constant is set to 1 day in seconds.